 Links between the plasticizer and cancer are related, Dr. Prins believes, to effects on hormone sensitivity.
 She explains: “We believe that BPA actually reprograms the stem cells to be more sensitive to estrogen throughout life, leading to a life-long increased susceptibility to diseases including cancer.”

-While Dr. Prins points out that avoiding BPA is difficult, the FDA says in its advice to consumers that some measures reduce exposure to the chemical:
+While Dr. Prins points out that avoiding BPA is difficult, the FDA says in its

 - Avoid plastic containers that have recycle codes 3 or 7 on them (some may be made with BPA)